shw-prog/Cyclistic-bike-share/README.md

 ## Introduction

-Cyclistic is a fictional company for which I will perform a bike-share analysis.
+Cyclistic is a fictional bike-share company for which I will perform an analysis to determine how casual riders and members use the service differently.
+Customers purchasing single-ride or full day passes are referred to as casual riders and those who purchase annual memberships are Cyclistic members.
 The director of maketing believes that the company's future success depends on maximizing the number of annual memberships by converting casual riders into members.
-Customers purchasing single-ride or full day passes are referred to as casual roders and those who purchase annual memberships are Cyclistic members.
+The analysis will help understand usage by these two groups in order to convert more casual riders into members.

 ## Deliverables:
 1. A clear statement of the business task
 2. A description of all data sources used